dfelinto/virtual_reality_viewport/README.md

 Roadmap
 =======
-Oculus SDK 0.7 is still in progress.
+* Oculus SDK 0.7 is still in progress.

-Later we can also extend the external bridge library to support other HMD devices.
+* Later we can also extend the external bridge library to support other HMD devices.

-Also, we need to decide how to better handle the externals (bridge and python-ovrsdk).

 Credits
 =======